waynegraham/registry.clir.org/_projects/2014-expanding-access-to-the-performing-arts-in-san-dieg.md

 ---
 layout: project
-title: "Expanding Access to the Performing Arts in San Diego"
+title: Expanding Access to the Performing Arts in San Diego
 ---